Frequently Asked Questions - Masters in Public Administration

 I have a full-time job and a family.
 Is it really possible for me to work toward a graduate degree?

 Most of our students work full-time, have families and many other commitments outside of school.
-The non-traditional structure of the MPA. program (evening/weekend on-campus courses, online courses, fully online program and full- or part-time attendance) provides a great deal of flexibility to students in completing the program.
+The non-traditional structure of the MPA program (evening/weekend on-campus courses, online courses and full- or part-time attendance) provides a great deal of flexibility to students in completing the program.
 On average, students complete 6 credit hours or two courses each term.
 Course calendars are available to allow students to plan their schedules around courses they need.
 Finally, faculty has an understanding of the demands on adult students and work with them to meet the requirements of the curriculum.